deckhouse/virtualization/docs/ADMIN_GUIDE.md

 #### Placement across nodes

-The optional [`.spec.nodeSelector`](cr.html#virtualmachineclass-v1alpha3-spec-nodeselector) block limits the set of nodes where virtual machines of this class run.
+The optional [`.spec.nodeSelector`](cr.html#virtualmachineclass-v1alpha3-spec-nodeselector) block limits the set of nodes where virtual machines (VMs) of this class run.
 Nodes are selected by labels:

 ```yaml
 spec: